talhahjan/product-filter/readme.md

 **Use this plugin if** you have a server-side api that returns search facets and products.<br />
 Works with "any" `json`-api; the plugin itself doesn't expect the response to be in any particular format.

-**Don't use this plugin if** you want't to use client-side filtering only.
+**Don't use this plugin if** you want't to use client-side filtering without a server-side api.

 ## Getting started